ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“Performance verification confirmed that the PCR assay consistently detected target pathogens at the predefined limit of detection.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“Performance verification demonstrated that the pathogen genomics pipeline achieved the stated runtime and reproducibility, with sensitivity ≥95% and specificity ≥99% based on the Genome in a bottle (GIAB) test set.”*

    .. raw:: html